net-lisias-kspu/Historian/README.md

 * __Suppressed__: When suppressed, Historian will not display the overlay when taking screenshots.
 As of version 1.1.0, you can also right click on Blizzy's Toolbar button to toggle this option without having to open the configuration window.
 * __Always Active__: If this is turned on, the overlay will always show on top of the game.
 This is useful when editting layouts.
+* __Default Space Center Name__: A preferred name to use when a text parameter returns "KSC"
 * __Load__: Reloads all layouts while the game is running.
 * __Save__: Saves the current layout as the default layout (selected automatically everytime you launch KSP).

 Press the configuration window again to close the configuration window.
 Note that the configuration window shows up even if you have GUI disabled using the 'F2' key.
 This is intentional to allow layout editting while the game GUI is off.